-At Southern Cross University, we strive to keep our fees as affordable as possible to ensure our courses – some of the most affordable in Australia – are accessible to students with a family.
-This way, you’ll see a return on your investment even sooner.
+At Southern Cross University, we strive to keep our fees as affordable as possible to ensure that our courses – some of the most affordable in Australia – are accessible to students with a family.
+This way, you’ll see your ROI even sooner.

 Have a support network

-One of the most difficult things many parents find about doing an MBA with a family is the constant, and sometimes overwhelming, time demands.
-It’s important to ensure that you have a good support network around you – whether that’s friends who you can call to take your kids for an hour or two so you can get some work done or enrolling young children in a childcare centre.
+One of the most difficult things many parents find about doing an MBA is the constant, and sometimes overwhelming, time demands.
+It’s important to ensure that you have a good support network around you – whether that’s friends that you can call to take your kids for an hour or two so that you can get some work done, or enroling your young children in a childcare centre.

 For those living near one of our campuses, Southern Cross University offers a childcare facility at Lismore and parents’ room facilities at many other campuses.
 These are accessible to all students, regardless of whether you study online or on-campus.

 Choose flexible learning

 Nothing’s more important than prioritising your family’s health and wellbeing.
 Part-time MBA courses, such as the MBA at SCU, allow you to fit study around your family’s needs, not the other way around.
 With SCU’s online format, you can study on any device from wherever you are, working towards your MBA without giving up time with your family.

 It’s important to remember that you have seven years to complete your MBA from the time of enrolment.
 While the MBA is often mapped out as a three-year course in Australia, SCU provides the support for you to work through the MBA one or two subjects at a time and save the bulk of the work for when your children are older or when you’re in a position to leave work for some time.